N16htblade/DataScience_PersonalFinances/README.md

 Work in progress:
 - Add check to user input;
 - Improve code in several areas;
-- build a front end.
+- build a front end;
+- add images to readme.